Explore the 2026 Agenda: Three Days of Insight, Strategy & Debate

 This session explores the implications of the Privy Council’s decision in Dawson-Damer, which introduces new uncertainty around what constitutes adequate deliberation by trustees.
 The session will also examine how the decision intersects with blessing applications, judicial oversight, and the legal status of non-decisions in trust law, as seen in cases like W Trust.
 We will address the growing pressure on trustees to reach the “right” decision rather than exercising independent discretion, and the emerging tax implications of using variation applications to reverse previously irrevocable exclusions of beneficiaries.

 Trustees are entitled to reasonable fees for their services — but does this financial interest place them in unavoidable conflict with the very beneficiaries they are meant to serve?
-This debate explores whether the legal framework genuinely resolves the inherent tension between fiduciary duty and remuneration.
-Are disclosure and court-approved fee regimes enough to “smooth over” this conflict, or do they merely paper over a deeper structural issue?
+This discussion explores whether the legal framework genuinely resolves the inherent tension between fiduciary duty and remuneration.
+Are disclosure and document provided, statutorily set or court-approved fee regimes enough to “smooth over” this conflict, or do they merely paper over a deeper structural issue?
 With rising scrutiny on trustee conduct and increasing litigation around trust management costs, this is a question that cuts to the heart of modern fiduciary responsibility.

 Thursday, February 5, 2026